HarrisonTotty/mathd/README.md

 If the expression returns a value, `mathc` will print the value to stdout.
 Otherwise, it will just exit.
 As you would expect, since all expressions are executed on the same Kernel instance, you are free to define functions and store values to symbols.

 ## How it works
-Upon executing `mathd start`, the daemon script forks itself and launches a kernel under a `pexpect` container.
+Upon executing `mathd start`, the daemon script forks itself and launches a Wolfram Kernel, with which it communicates using the `pexpect` library.
+The daemon script then waits for input by attaching itself to a FIFO (`~/.cache/mathd/pipe.in`).
+When an input arrives, it forwards the incoming expression to the kernel process for evaluation and then back to another FIFO (`~/.cache/mathd/pipe.out`) when the result it recieved.
+The `mathc` script simply reads and writes to these FIFO files.